Flag fabric video series — 3 questions, 4 fabrics

-What material is the American flag made of?
+What materials are American flags made of?

 And which flag fabric is right for me?